 It’s important to know that you are not alone in what you’re going through, and that these issues are very treatable.
 Psychotherapy can help you find your way back to feeling more like yourself, able to meet the challenges and enjoy the pleasures of being a mom.

 So many things can affect your transition to becoming a mom.
 Issues that are commonly addressed include:

-- Assessment and treatment of perinatal mood and anxiety disorders (depression, OCD, Panic)
+- Assessment and treatment of perinatal mood and anxiety disorders (postpartum depression, postpartum anxiety, postpartum OCD, and Panic)